oracle-livelabs/security/accessgovernance-oci-iam/connect-oci-iam/connect-oci-iam.md

   ![OCI Enter details](images/config-file.png)

-11. Go back to Oracle Access Governance and continue to  enter the following details mentioned below:
+11. Go back to the browser with Oracle Access Governance and continue to  enter the following details mentioned below:

   **What is the OCI user's OCID?**: Enter the Oracle Cloud Identifier (OCID) for the OCI user (agcs-user) noted down from the previous step.